 Impact StrengthAs the title of the strength test indicates, impact strength is a measure of the amount of force a metal can withstand without shattering or fracturing.
-Impact strength is a measure of how much forceful energy a metal can absorb before it fails.
+Impact strength measures how much forceful energy a metal can absorb before it fails.

 Tensile StrengthTensile strength is a direct measure of the force required to stretch or pull something apart.
-Tensile strength is a direct measurement of a material’s ability to resist tension.
+Tensile strength directly measures a material’s ability to resist tension.
 A material with low tensile strength would pull apart more quickly than a material with high tensile strength.

-Metals that Provide Superior Strength FeaturesWhether they are found exclusively in nature or manufactured via laboratory design and manmade alloying processes, high-strength metals are incredibly reliable for a wide range of applications.
+Metals that Provide Superior Strength FeaturesHigh-strength metals are incredibly reliable for many applications, whether they are found exclusively in nature or manufactured via laboratory design and manmade alloying processes.
 The following list of metals provides superior strength characteristics.

 ChromiumChromium is a hard metal known for its silver, shiny, “polished” appearance.
 It has a high melting point and a stable crystalline structure.
 Both 304 and 316 grade stainless steels contain a minimum of 10% chromium by weight.